‘Project Runway’ 2017 Finale Recap — Who Won Season 16 Tonight?

 After all of the designers showed their collections for the audience, it was time for the judges to give their feedback.
 The judges tonight were Heidi Klum, Zac Posen, Nina Garcia, and guest judge Jessica Alba.

-- Ayana – Zac said she convinced there are ways to dress modest, but still be hip and seductive.
+- Ayana – Zac said she was convinced there are ways to dress modest, but still be hip and seductive.
 Nina said she loved the collection, but did wish she had some more color.
 Jessica said the tailoring was beautiful and it was gorgeous.
 Nina said she could have done without the first three looks, but it got better and better after that.

 - Margarita – Nina said her collection had so much energy, passion, and color.
 Zac said he is very proud of her.
 Jessica said she loved it and it was so sexual and sensual.
 Heidi said it was a lot of work but it did pay off.
 Nina said it was a moment when her model took off the skirt.

 - Kentaro – Heidi said you could hear a mouse fart in there, but everyone was just stunned.
 Nina said she knew he had it in him, but he surprised them all.
 Heidi said she was eating it up from the beginning to the end.
-Zac said he blew his socks off today, an excellent collection.
+Zac said he blew his socks off today with an excellent collection.
 Jessica loved it and thought it was so poetic.

-- Brandon – Jessica said it was romantic, but cool.
+- Brandon – Jessica said it was romantic but cool.
 Zac said it was a strong collection, but he was missing variation of fabrication.
 Heidi said she loves the collection, but everything is in the same fabrication.
-Nina said he has signature details, where they know the clothes are his and that is very important.
+Nina said he has signature details where they know the clothes are his, and that is very important.

 Who is going to own the runway with their looks??? #NYFW @ProjectRunway pic.twitter.com/8xoKv1ioCB